Koheras single-frequency fiber lasers

 Our most popular Koheras single-frequency laser, the MIKRO OEM laser module, has a typical lifetime of more than 10 years and a return rate of less than 1%.

 We have manufactured our Koheras single-frequency fiber lasers since 1998.
 Since then, we have shipped more than 15.000 lasers to customers that would benefit from the narrow linewidth, high-frequency stability, and low-noise laser operation.

 The Koheras lasers are all-fiber distributed feedback (DFB) lasers that have a compact and robust design that enables inherent single-frequency laser operation.
-They are extremely stable, have low-noise performance and manufacturing scalability.
+They are extremely stable, have low-noise performance, and have manufacturing scalability.